-I work together with chartities, not-for-profit organisations and HE institutions who have amazing visions to change the world for the better.
-I have worked for and with large organisations, including Cancer Research UK, Marie Curie Care, ActionAid UK, the University of Southampton, Imperial College London and the University of Reading, as well as for smaller organisations such as Rennie Grove Hospice Care, ABC to Read and Deaf Positives Action.
+I work together with charities, not-for-profit organisations and HE institutions who have amazing visions to change the world for the better.
+I have worked for and with large organisations, including Cancer Research UK, Marie Curie Care, ActionAid UK, the University of Southampton, Imperial College London and the University of Reading, as well as for smaller organisations such as Rennie Grove Hospice Care, ABC to Read and Ridgeline Trust.

 Charities, NGOs and not-for-profits